 Recognizing your top challenges

 An alarm management self-audit can improve the visibility of recurring challenges and help you identify early indicators that a challenge is coming up.
-However, you also need to consider external and internal factors that could be different in 2022.
+However, you also need to consider external and internal factors that could be different.
 For example, there could be regulatory changes in your industry or significant changes coming to your organization.
 Knowing your top challenges for the new year gives you an advantage in identifying and implementing solutions early.

 Growth stems from change.
 You can’t achieve constant improvement and optimization for your alarm management system unless you embrace change.